BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 ### Rules of Molecules
 - A component made up of one or more Atoms
-	- Exception: You may or may not allow molecules to compose other molecules.
-If not, any multi-molecule components are organisms.
 - Can have its own markup & styles
-- Can maintain its own, local state
+- Can maintain its own internal state
 - Should not be tightly coupled to specific UI or Logic areas
 - Should not access application (or higher level) state directly
 - Should not have any non-ui/layout related side effects
 - Should not implement any application-specific business logic

 ## Organisms
 Organisms are where the business logic of your application starts to come out.
 They might correspond to a specific feature or section of the app.
 They may also be generally applicable but tightly coupled with the application logic.
-Data fetching and reading/writing to application state should primarily happen here.
+Data fetching and reading/writing to application state should primarily happen here (or alternatively at the Page level).

 ### Examples of Organisms

-One of the more basic organisms in the RAIJ app is the `SidebarNavigation`.
-At two molecules and one atom, it has not yet grown terribly complex, but it is *specialized enough* - it is only designed to live in the sidebar - that it is no longer a molecule.
+One of the more basic organisms in the sample app is the `SidebarNavigation`.
+At two molecules and one atom, it has not grown terribly complex, but it is *specialized enough* - designed to live in the sidebar and further composes a molecule - that it is no longer a molecule itself.

-Constructing organisms might be a good time to re-evaluate your other components.
+> Constructing organisms might be a good time to re-evaluate your other components.
 Do they really belong where you've categorized them?
-If the *are* categorized in the correct place, have you named them appropriately?
+If they *are* categorized in the correct place, have you named them appropriately?

-Literally as I am writing this, I noticed that in the `SidebarNavigation` component I had named `IconHeading` as `SidebarTitle`, and `VerticalListLayout` as `SidebarLinkList` 😱 Why is that sub-optimal?
+Literally as I am writing this, I noticed that in the `SidebarNavigation` component I had named `IconHeading` as `SidebarTitle`, and `VerticalListLayout` as `SidebarLinkList` 😱

+**That's sub-optimal!**

+Why?
 There isn't anything explicitly sidebar-related about those two components!

 It just happened that the sidebar was the only place they had been implemented.
-While I feel I was correct in making them molecules (even that may be debateable for the `VerticalListLayout`), if they were *actually* only usable within the context of the sidebar adding them as organisms may have been more appropriate.
+While I feel I was correct in making them molecules (even that may be debateable for the `VerticalListLayout`, but meh...heuristics), if they were *actually* only usable within the context of the sidebar adding them as organisms may have been more appropriate.

 ```javascript
 import SidebarLinkList from '../molecules/sidebar-link-list'